 There are several creams available in the pharmacies but it only gives temporary pain relief.
 Do not overuse these creams because it can damage the connective tissue on the joints.

 To avoid such side effects you can use the following natural home remedies for arthritis pain.

 You May Also Like: Symptoms of high uric acid in your Body

 Turmeric is widely used in Indian cooking because of its wonderful flavor and color.
 Commonly used in the home remedies for arthritis as alternative medicine.
 You can easily find it in most grocery stores.

 Turmeric has powerful healing properties and it is used in Indian and Chinese medicine practices to treat many diseases and conditions.
 Curcumin is the active ingredient of turmeric that has powerful anti-inflammatory to relieve pain.

 Add turmeric generously into your cooking or food preparation.
 In Asian cooking, turmeric is normally used to make curry and also as a seasoning for fish, meat, and chicken.
-You can add to any other dishes such as scrambled eggs, vegetables, soups, stews, pasta, marinades, potato chips or stir-fries.
-You can also add ½ teaspoon of turmeric into a glass of warm milk and drink before going to bed.
+You can add to any other dishes such as scrambled eggs, vegetables, soups, stews, pasta, marinades, potato chips, or stir-fries.
+You can also add ½ teaspoon of turmeric into a glass of warm milk and drink it before going to bed.